 Compound living is generally favored by most westerners as these are secure and provide you with an environment within which you are able to avoid the local Saudi rules.
 So you will be able to dress "normally" and even drive around the compound as a woman.
 Many even have bars, although they are strictly still illegal!
 They also generally have stores, swimming pools, gyms, and other amenities making them often very like a holiday camp.

-Villas on compounds vary hugely from prefabricated, but spacious and well furnished homes through to magnificent mansion-like villas.
-The price of a place on a compound can range from 30k to 40k Riyals per year for a one-bedroom apartment through to many hundreds of thousands of riyals for some of the bigger properties on the more sought after compounds.
+Villas on compounds vary hugely from prefabricated but spacious and well-furnished homes to magnificent mansion-like villas.
+The price of a place on a compound can range from 30k to 40k Riyals per year for a one-bedroom apartment through to many hundreds of thousands of riyals for some of the bigger properties on the more sought-after compounds.

 Places on compounds are highly sought after; in fact, I spent a day ringing every compound in Jeddah and found only one vacancy!
 Compound living is much more expensive than living off-compound, but it is highly secure and provides a huge amount of relief from the rest of Saudi Arabia.